andrew-lundy/andrew-lundy/README.md

 My Products/Solutions:
 - [RoadHazard](https://apps.apple.com/us/app/roadhazard/id1481914964)<br>
 RoadHazard is a pothole reporting system for iOS that aims to expedite the process of pothole report and repair time.
-To create this system, I used Swift, Core Location, MapKit and Google Firebase.
+To create this system I used Swift, Core Location, MapKit and Google Firebase.
+RoadHazard is still undergoing development.